-St Oswald's C of E Aided Primary & Nursery School Admissions Policy 2020 and beyond
+St Oswald's C of E Aided Primary & Nursery School Admissions Policy 2023

 The Governing Body of St Oswald's C of E Aided Primary & Nursery School is the Admissions Authority for the school.
 The school welcomes pupils from all backgrounds irrespective of gender, disability, race, religion or language.